Sweet-Papa-Technologies/egit/README.md

 ### Google Vertex AI
 Not Supported yet (Coming Soon!)

+## Tested Models
+These models have been tested with eGit so far, and should work as expected.
+Most models that are 8b or highershould work (Even 1b and 3b seem to work OK via LM Studio), so feel free to try out whatever you like.

+- ollama/llama3.1:8b # Seems to work OK, except for larger contexts (may be an Ollama config issue)
+- lm_studio/hermes-3-llama-3.1-8b # Works Great
+- openai/gpt-4o # Works Excellent
+- anthropic/claude-3-5-sonnet-20241022 # Works Excellent
+- gemini/gemini-1.5-pro # Works Excellent

+NOTE: We use LiteLLM to manage the LLM API, so we can use any LLM provider that LiteLLM supports generally.
+Please see [LiteLLM Providers](https://docs.litellm.ai/docs/providers) for more information on supported LLM providers.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is released under the [Apache License](LICENSE).